brkicisi/AddILA/README.md

 - Allows for changing number of probes between runs.
 - Handles changing the clk_net or probe_depth between runs (adds .iii/metadata.txt).
 - Added shortcut so `#iii/` replaces .iii dir for files on command line.
-- Sometimes the program cannot route probes even if it previously succeeded with the probes in a different order.
+- Sometimes ILADebug cannot route probes even if it previously succeeded with the probes in a different order.
 - At least one example of adding more probes allowing routing to complete successfully and bitgen to complete successfully.
 - These errors may be due to randomized nature of some of place and route.